eepj/stm32-ds1307/README.md

  ```
 * Complie and flash `main.c` in [./examples](./examples) to microcontroller.
-* Refer to datasheet for further information.
+* Refer to datasheets for further information.